• Skip to primary navigation

-The most common philosophies I hear going around regarding holiday eating seem to fall in one of two extremes:
+The most common philosophies regarding holiday eating seem to fall into one of two extremes:

 1) Tis the season!
 Eat whatever you want — then start a new diet in January!